 - Give yourself at least four days to recover before exercising.

 11. What is the Final Stage of the Implant Procedure?

 The final stage of your dental implant procedure is where the abutments and final crown will be added to your implants.
 After this appointment, you will be able to eat all of your favorite foods once again.

 What Types of Foods Can You Eat after Dental Implant Surgery?

 It doesn’t take long to get back on your feet after dental implant surgery, but it’s wise to allow your mouth to heal before returning to your usual diet.
 Our patients regularly ask questions related to what food they can and can’t eat after surgery.
 We're here to help you plan some simple, post-surgery recovery meals that will keep you sustained and won’t delay healing.

 It is essential that you keep hydrated while healing takes place.
-Choose cool fluids after surgery, such as water, juice, cool tea or coffee.
+Choose cool fluids after surgery, such as water, juice, cool tea, or coffee.
 Hot drinks should be avoided.
 Just as important as what you drink is how you drink it.
 Whatever you choose to drink, don’t use a straw.
-The sucking motion caused when using a straw can worsen bleeding.
+The vacuum caused by sucking when using a straw can worsen bleeding.